JUDICIAL QUALIFICATIONS COMMISSION

-This meeting of the Investigative Panel of the Judicial Qualifications Commission of the State of Georgia was held at the The Methodist Home for Children & Youth in Macon.
-Mr. Pope Langdale chaired the meeting and Ms. Phyllis Motes served as Recording Secretary.
+This regularly scheduled meeting of the Investigative Panel of the Judicial Qualifications Commission of the State of Georgia was held at The Methodist Home for Children and Youth in Macon, GA.
+Mr. Pope Langdale chaired the meeting and Ms. Kristen Bertsch served as Recording Secretary

 Mr. Pope Langdale